 Amazon also charges fees for each item sold.
-There can be several different fees to pay depending on the category of the product, and Amazon’s selling fees can total up quickly and destroy your profit margins.
+There can be several different fees to pay depending on the category of the product, and Amazon’s FBA fees can total up quickly and destroy your profit margins.

 So, you must understand precisely how much the fees will be for each item you sell.
 Fortunately, the Amazon Fee Calculator provided does the job for you nicely.

 Be sure to check out the information and video instructions regards the Amazon Fee Calculator and calculating your profit margins in the section above about ‘how to use the Amazon FBA calculator and calculate the financial viability of your products.‘